All About Chemical Engineers

 - Development Engineer

-- Polymerization Engineer
+- Polymerization Supervisor

 The states with the most job growth for Chemical Engineer are North Dakota, Utah, and Florida.
 Watch out if you plan on working in Kentucky, West Virginia, or District of Columbia.
 These states have the worst job growth for this type of profession.

-Salary for a Chemical Engineer
+What is the Average Salary of a Chemical Engineer

 Chemical Engineers who work in Texas, District of Columbia, or Alaska, make the highest salaries.